unjica/marvel/README.md

 - Marvel API
 - CSS (with BEM methodology)
 - Axios for API requests
+- TanStack Query for data fetching and caching

 ## API Integration

 The app uses the Marvel Comics API to fetch comic data.
 The API key should be stored in the `.env` file as `REACT_APP_MARVEL_PUBLIC_KEY`.
+TanStack Query manages the API requests with automatic caching and revalidation.

 ## Error Handling

 - Failed image loads show a placeholder image
 - API errors display user-friendly error messages
 - Loading states are shown during data fetching
+- Automatic retry mechanism for failed requests
+- Deduplication of comic entries to prevent duplicates

 ## Future Improvements